 FHFA's 2017 conservatorship scorecard includes an objective to maintain the dollar volume of new multifamily business at or below \$36.5 billion excluding certain targeted affordable and underserved market business segments.
-Approximately 52% of Fannie Mae's multifamily new business and other rental volume of \$30.6 billion for the first half of 2017 counted towards FHFA's 2017 multifamily volume cap.
+Approximately 47% of Fannie Mae's multifamily new business and other rental volume of \$46.8 billion for the first nine months of 2017 counted towards FHFA's 2017 multifamily volume cap.

-(2) Consists of a transaction backed by a pool of single-family rental properties.
+(2) Consists of a transaction backed by a pool of single-family rental properties financed in the second quarter of 2017.

-(3) Excludes a transaction backed by a pool of single-family rental properties.
+(3) Excludes a transaction backed by a pool of single-family rental properties financed in the second quarter of 2017.

-(4) Our multifamily guaranty book of business consists of: (a) multifamily mortgage loans of Fannie Mae; (b) multifamily mortgage loans underlying Fannie Mae MBS; and (c) other credit enhancements that we provide on multifamily mortgage assets and relating to a transaction backed by a pool of single-family rental properties.
+Our multifamily guaranty book of business consists of: (a) multifamily mortgage loans of Fannie Mae; (b) multifamily mortgage loans underlying Fannie Mae MBS; and (c) other credit enhancements that we provide on multifamily mortgage assets and relating to a transaction backed by a pool of single-family rental properties.
 It excludes non-Fannie Mae multifamily mortgage-related securities held in our retained mortgage portfolio for which we do not provide a guaranty.

 (5) Calculated based on Multifamily segment credit losses divided by the average multifamily guaranty book of business.
+Negative credit losses are a result of recoveries on previously charged-off amounts.